pierrenoel/POO-Briefing/04.heritage/readme.md

 ## Public, protected, private

-So now let us pay attention to the keyword **public** before each attribute and each function.
+So now let us pay attention to the keyword **public** before each attribute and each function:
-- **Public** means that all the attributes and the methods are available anywhere in your code
+- **Public** means that all the attributes and all the methods are available anywhere in your code
-- **Protected** mean that the attribute or the method are available in the current class but also in the inherited class
+- **Protected** means that all the attribute or all the method are available in the current class but also in the inherited class
-- **Private** mean that the attribute or the method are available only in the current class (not instanciable)
+- **Private** means that all the attributes or all the methods are available only in the current class (not instantiable)

 So, in our case, we can change all the public key by a protected key.